 by Anne and Brian Bercht

-Brian and I have received with interest comments about Oprah’s recent affair recovery show on 7 cheating men on which we appeared.
+Brian and I have received with interest comments about the Oprah show on cheating husbands on which we appeared.
 The bottom line is infidelity is a topic that strikes at the very core of human emotions, so it goes without saying that people hardly feel neutral about it.
 Some people were upset by various things or aspects of the show … but some of what is upsetting is indeed reality.
 As the title of the first chapter in our book suggests (Cinderella ….
 Not), you may indeed prefer a different reality, and a different truth, but we cannot see any advantage in living with lies – just because reality is not the ideal we want to believe.

 An old sage penned, “And you will know the truth and the truth will set you free.”
 At first the truth can hurt an awful lot, but in the end truth ALWAYS sets you free.